- Risk Factors

-- What is the treatment for primary sclerosing cholangitis?
+What is primary sclerosing cholangitis (PSC)?

 Primary sclerosing cholangitis describes a disease process in which the bile ducts in the liver become inflamed, narrow and prevent bile from flowing properly.

 The liver produces bile to help digest food in the intestine.
 Bile from liver cells is transported through the bile ducts in the biliary tree, where it then enters the gallbladder.
 When food enters the small intestine, bile helps break down fat into fatty acids so that they can be absorbed and used by the body.
-This also helps in the absorption of fat soluble vitamins (A, D, E & K).
+This also helps in the absorption of fat-soluble vitamins (A, D, E & K).

 As the bile ducts become inflamed and narrow, bile cannot easily flow and begins to back up.
 This increases the pressure within the liver causing liver cells to become inflamed.
 Over time, this inflammation decreases blood flow within the liver, increasing the pressure in the portal vein.
-This eventually causes portal hypertension, a back up in the portal system causing veins that line the esophagus, stomach, and intestine to swell (varices) and the spleen to swell (splenomegaly).
+This eventually causes portal hypertension, a backup in the portal system causing veins that line the esophagus, stomach, and intestine to swell (varices) and the spleen to swell (splenomegaly).

 What causes primary sclerosing cholangitis?